noahgrant/resourcerer/README.md

 1. Don't forget to add `from` to the [`cacheFields`](#declarative-cache-keys) list!
 1. The prefetched model does not get components registered to it; therefore, it is immediately scheduled for removal after the specified [cacheGracePeriod](#configuring).
 If the user clicks the next arrow, it then becomes the 'active' model and the `UserTodos` component will get registered to it, clearing the removal timer (see the next section).

+If you're looking to optimistically prefetch resources when a user hovers, say, over a link, see the [Prefetch on Hover](#prefetch-on-hover) section.

 ## Caching Resources with ModelCache